kartavya99/Javaquiz/README.md

     check the answer submitted by user with correct answer next button initiated by removing hide classlist and also added ++ in quizTracker to pop up next question.

-Date 17/03/2022
+## Date 17/03/2022

 5) Added conditional statement to match correct answer and user score goes up by 1
-6) added conditional statement for the questions to end the quiz or restart it and hide next button at the last question. next button is actually useless because while selecting the answer - quiz goes by 1+ still needs to capture result of the answer and make next button active options to end the quiz or restart it.
+6) added conditional statement for the questions to end the quiz or restart it and hide next button at the last question. next button is actually useless because while selecting the answer - quiz goes by 1+ still needs to capture result of the answer and make next button active options to end the quiz or restart it.gi